1913 New Zealand rugby union tour of North America

 New Zealand took the tour seriously, with a squad led by veteran player Alex McDonald that won all their matches in North America with large victories, conceding only 6 points in 16 games.
 The only test was played against the United States, which included players from Stanford and Berkeley.

-The impact of such hard defeats induced a depression by the result, widely covered by the media which emphasized the big difference because Californian players and the New Zealand side.
+Such hard defeats were a depressing result for the hosts, with the media emphasizing the skill difference between Californian players and the New Zealand side.

-As a result, the University of California returned to football in 1915, although Stanford would remain in rugby, generating an extraordinary performance of the national team in the 1920 and 1924 Olympic Games, winning the gold medal in both occasions.
+As a result, the University of California returned to football in 1915, although Stanford would remain in rugby.
+Several players competed in the national team in the 1920 and 1924 Olympic Games where the US won the gold medal on both occasions.
+However, the medals were only contested by 2-3 countries, with New Zealand absent.

 Squad

 Match summary

 Complete list of matches played by the All Blacks in North America: